-If you’ve ever opened your wallet and wondered how you’ve managed to collect so many credit cards, you might also have asked yourself, “Does closing a credit card hurt your credit score?”
-The short answer is that closing a card will probably lower your score, at least in the short term.
-However, the actual effect on your credit score depends on a number of factors, and closing one or more of your least-used cards may still be the right financial decision for you.
-Learn what you’ll want to take into consideration when you’re thinking of closing a credit card.
+If you’ve ever opened your wallet and wondered how you’ve managed to collect so many credit cards, you might also have asked yourself, “Does closing a credit card hurt my credit score?”
+The short answer is that closing credit cards will probably lower your score, at least in the short term.
+However, the lasting effect on your credit score depends on a number of factors.
+And, closing one or more of your least-used cards, while leaving other cards open, may still be the right decision for your personal finances.
+Here’s what to consider when you’re thinking of closing a credit card.

-Your credit score is a number that represents your creditworthiness and is determined by weighing:
+Your credit score is a number that represents your creditworthiness and is typically impacted by:

 - your payment history